Todd Phillips: Career

 He returned to direct, write, and produce The Hangover Part III, which was released in 2013.
 It grossed over $300 million, pushing The Hangover Trilogy's total box office gross to $1.4 billion.

 In 2016, following the successes of The Hangover trilogy, Phillips directed, produced, and co-wrote the crime film War Dogs, starring Jonah Hill and Miles Teller.

-Phillips directed, co-wrote, and co-produced an origin story film of DC Comics's supervillain, the Joker.
+In 2019, Phillips directed, co-wrote, and co-produced an origin story film based on DC Comics' supervillain the Joker, Joker (2019).
 The script, set in 1981, was co-written by Scott Silver, and the film starred Joaquin Phoenix in the title role.
-The film premiered at the 76th Venice International Film Festival and was released in October 2019.
+It premiered at the 76th Venice International Film Festival and was released in October 2019.
+Its sequel, Joker: Folie a Deux, added Lady Gaga as Harley Quinn; released in 2024, the film was also directed, co-written, and co-produced by Phillips.
+The film was later panned by critics and audiences.
+After Joker: Folie à Deux was released, Phillips spent the weekend on his ranch in seclusion.

-Phillips is scheduled to direct a biographical film about Hulk Hogan, starring Chris Hemsworth in the lead role.
-Frequent collaborator Scott Silver is a co-writer, alongside John Pollono.
-Phillips is producing the film with Bradley Cooper, one of the lead actors of Phillips' The Hangover trilogy and producer on Joker.

 Personal beliefs

 When asked in a 2014 interview by the BBC if he believes in God, Phillips replied: "Personally I don't.
-But I believe there's a higher power, a collective energy in people that you might say is God".
+But I believe there's a higher power, a collective energy in people that you might say is God."

 Phillips said in 2019, in the aftermath of his dark drama Joker release, that he had stopped making comedy films because of the backlash of "woke culture", saying: "Go try to be funny nowadays...
-There were articles written about why comedies don't work anymore— I'll tell you why, because all the fucking funny guys are like, 'Fuck this shit, because I don't want to offend you.'
+There were articles written about why comedies don't work anymore – I'll tell you why, because all the fucking funny guys are like, 'Fuck this shit, because I don't want to offend you'.
 It's hard to argue with 30 million people on Twitter."